 Dr Scott Kolbe is a Neuroimaging scientist leading applied neuroimaging research and collaborations.
 His primary expertise is in quantitative imaging of MS, however he is also involved in collaborations on applying quantitative MRI to the role of iron in AD, UHF-fMRI of decision making, and imaging of Traumatic Brain Injury.

-Sanuji is a PhD student in the Department of Medicine and Radiology.
+Sanuji completed her PhD in the Department of Medicine and Radiology.
 She was awarded a prestigious postgraduate scholarship by Multiple Sclerosis Research Australia for her project.
 Her PhD project is focused on examining structural and functional brain changes in people recently diagnosed with multiple sclerosis using advanced MRI.
-Prior to her PhD Sanuji completed a Master of Science degree at the University of Melbourne, where she looked at improving pre-surgical planning of temporal lobe epilepsy using diffusion-based tractography.